OK-CodeClinic/binary_trees/README.md

-# C -- MBinary trees
+# C -- Binary trees
 In this project i learned;
 - What is a binary tree
 - What is the difference between a binary tree and a - Binary Search Tree